 A $50,000 employer-paid life insurance plan is provided to faculty employees appointed for at least five weighted teaching units for either semester.
 Additional life insurances may be purchased for the employee or dependents.
 No medical certification is required during the first 60 days of employment.

 Faculty appointed for at least 6 weighted teaching units or more for at least one semester is eligible for long term disability insurance.
 Long term disability is employer paid and effective on the first academic day or date of hire.

 Faculty Early Retirement Program

 The Faculty Early Retirement Program (FERP) allows tenured faculty members, age 55 or older, who are eligible for service retirement under the CalPERS system to retire and continue teaching for a maximum time base and duration as established in the Unit 3 Faculty Collective Bargaining Agreement.
-More information on FERP may be obtained through the Office of Academic Resources at Ext.
+More information on FERP may be obtained through the Office of Faculty Affairs at Ext.
 3392.

 Pre-Retirement Reduction in Time base